utelecon/utelecon.github.io/en/Matlab/index.md

 ## Cautions for use
 Please observe the following when you use MATLAB．
-- The purpose of use is limited to educational and research activities, and work related to these activities.．
+- The purpose of use is limited to educational and research activities, and work related to these activities．
 - You may use the service during the period you are enrolled at the university．
 - You must agree to the Terms of Use before using MATLAB.
 Users must comply with the Policy for Information Security and related regulations established by the university, and use the service in accordance with the rules presented by the university．
 - User information will be used for university administration and service provision．